prestodb/presto/presto-docs/src/main/sphinx/installation/deployment.rst

 * ``Coordinator``

-Cluster supports pool of coordinators.
-Each coordinator will run subset of queries in a cluster.
+A cluster can have a pool of coordinators.
+Each coordinator will run a subset of queries in the cluster.

 .. code-block:: none